ShaunaGordon/shaunagordon.github.com/content/posts/2024-09-28-modernizing-react.md

 This is a very simple example, so the gains aren't as prominent, but I've reduced the size of some large components by as much as 60%, almost solely from this step.
 More importantly, though, is that I've greatly reduced the *complexity* of those components.

+> [!important]
+> [The React docs](https://react.dev/learn/you-might-not-need-an-effect) have an in-depth post on when to use `useEffect`, specifically, and when to use other techniques.
+It's worth the read to gain some understanding.
+I've found when doing these refactorings, however, that sometimes `useEffect` is needed more often for an interim period to maintain the original behavior (due to how the old lifecycle hooks map to the new structure), until a larger refactor of the underlying behavior as a whole is done.
+It's definitely a good idea to make note when you find yourself needing `useEffect` in a less than ideal way, so you can revisit it later.
+Remember - we're not looking for perfection of the gate here, user experience stability reins supreme.

 ### Functions To Arrow Function Constants

- While there are some cases where the old function syntax is still needed, and this part isn't *strictuly* necessary, the vast majority of them can be converted to arrow functions.
+ While there are some cases where the old function syntax is still needed, and this part isn't *strictly* necessary, the vast majority of them can be converted to arrow functions.

  So this: